 Here are four ways you can set aside that important time.

-1. Attend Church Weekly
+1. Attend Church Every Week

 One of the simplest steps can often be the hardest to commit to.
 Attending church weekly is a great way to grow in fellowship with your church community.
 Gathering together for worship and prayer in your larger community is essential.
 It's also a great way to introduce yourself to others and meet more people in your church.
 Make weekly church attendance a priority, because your presence is as much of a blessing as others are to you!

-2. Find A Small Group
+2. Find A Life Group

-3. Serve Your Church
+3. Serve Together

 We know that God has given each of us a unique gift to share with others.
 There are many areas where you can serve in your church right now.
 In doing so, you’ll meet others who may have similar interests that you can share together as you serve together.
 Ask about what areas of ministry might have needs at your location.